deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 There a few different ways you can call Rust from Ruby:

 * write a dynamic library in Rust with `extern "C"` interface and call it using FFI.
-* write a dynamic library, but use Ruby API to register methods, so that you can call them from Ruby directly, just like any other Ruby code.
+* write a dynamic library, but use the Ruby API to register methods, so that you can call them from Ruby directly, just like any other Ruby code.

 The first approach, using FFI would require us to come up with some custom C like interfaces in both Rust and Ruby and then create wrappers for them in both languages.
 The second approach, using Ruby API, sounded more promising, as there were already libraries to make our lives easier: